eqmvii/engagent-zero/prompts.md

 I found the issue.
 On GitHub pages, the JSON is in a subdirectory like this: https://eqmvii.github.io/engagent-zero/json/users.json

 So after we build the files, we need to update all of the JSON references to prepend /engagent-zero/

+---

+above prompt did not work.
+Need to find issue manually and give more clear directions.